 JazzWax: Where were you born?

-Carol Stevens: I was born in Philadelphia on May 21, 1930.
+Carol Stevens: I was born in Philadelphia.
 We moved to Ardmore in the suburbs when I was very young.

 JW: Did your parents love music?